Solo Cruising: Tips for Traveling Alone on Your Next Cruise

 "Is it safe to travel alone?"

 Understandably, safety is one of the biggest factors on people's minds when it comes to venturing on a solo vacation.
 On my first international trip traveling alone, I scheduled a driver to pick me up at the airport and drive me six hours away to my accommodations.
 However, my plane landed late in the evening and my driver was nowhere to be seen.
-I'd failed to write down the address of my destination, trusting the driver to have it.
-Then, because I'd failed to put a travel notice on my credit card, my debit card was declined at the airport's ATM.
-I only had the exact amount of cash on hand to pay my rogue driver.

 With no plan B, I cried and walked from the airport to a nearby hotel in the dark.
 The hotel receptionist took pity on me and helped me call my bank and my family back home.
 We also arranged for a new driver to take me to my destination in Popoyo, Nicaragua the next morning.
 From that experience, I learned that preparation is key to feeling safe and confident when arriving in a new place.

 Before any solo trip, I place a travel notice on my bank account and book my first night's accommodation (noting the address and phone number).
 I also download an offline map of the destination onto my phone using an app called Maps.me and try to schedule my flights to land during the daytime whenever possible.
-At the airport in the new destination, I then take out an appropriate amount of cash and get a local phone plan that includes internet data.
+At the airport in the new destination, I then withdrawan appropriate amount of cash and get a local phone plan that includes internet data.
 This way, I can pay for and research any last-minute changes without feeling frantic.

 Some great starting points include Singapore for its incredible city life, Taiwan for the delicious night markets, Bali for its rice terraces, Australia for beaches that defy reality, New Zealand for dramatic landscapes, Japan for its blend of modern and traditional culture and Costa Rica for its wildlife.
 In any of these places, you'll find a strong solo travel community.

-If I'm traveling solo to a country where English is not commonly spoken, I learn basic phrases so I can communicate with the locals, who often appreciate my attempts in speaking their mother tongue.
-If I have internet data on my phone, Google Translate becomes the digital translator between me and whoever I am trying to speak with, and the app has a feature where you can take a picture of text such as a menu and it translates it within seconds.
-When chatting with others, a little patience and some impromptu miming goes a long way in getting a point across.
+If I have internet data on my phone, Google Translate becomes the digital translator between me and whoever I am trying to speak with.
+The app has a feature that can translate a picture of text, such as a menu, within seconds.
+When chatting with others, a little patience and some impromptu miming go a long way in getting a point across.
 With a smile, virtually any communication mishap can be forgiven.

 If you're nervous about a language barrier, start off in a destination where tourism is common and English is the lingua franca.
 At the German Christmas markets, I took pride in ordering food in German, though my ego deflated when a stallholder asked a follow-up question and I was left baffled.

-Joining meetup groups, walking tours and day trips and taking cultural dance or cooking classes are all interesting ways to learn about the place you're visiting in a social environment.
 As a solo traveler in Hawaii, I went on an adventure tour of the North Shore where we could snorkel, hike to waterfalls and kayak.
 While I was nervous about feeling left out of the group at first, I met a fellow solo traveler on the tour bus who happened to feel the same.
 We kayaked through a sea turtle sanctuary together, nearly spilling into the water in excitement whenever a sea turtle bobbed its head above the surface.
 Later, we met up for a sugar-sweet scoop of shave ice and swapped contact information.

-It's a common misconception that traveling alone is bound to be a lonely experience.
-I've found I actually make more friends on the road as a solo traveler.
-I'm more likely to strike up a conversation with a stranger and join group experiences and I'm often seen as more approachable by other travelers than when I travel with a friend.
-Because I'm not beholden to anyone else's schedule, I can easily join and leave travel groups as I please.
-I've made some of my best friends while traveling solo and we now often plan trips together.
+I've made some of my best friends while traveling solo, and we now often plan trips together.
 My spouse and I met because he was traveling alone through California, my home state, and I gave him an impromptu tour of Southern California.

 Book Now